 "It's a very noisy world... we have to be really clear on what we want them to know about us." — Steve Jobs

 At Khoros, our customers are constantly challenged to identify trends and topical events in order to create real-time content.
 As marketers, we want to capitalize on conversations and our customers’ fear of missing out (FOMO).
 But more importantly, brands must always keep their core values in mind and ask, “Do our values align with this topic, and if so, how can we contribute to the conversation positively?”
 This approach allows brands to more easily identify when to speak and when jumping in on a conversation may not be authentic.

-It’s all too easy for a utility company to appear non-human, but by putting the focus on its employees and communities, British Gas clearly lives up to its mission of service and creates authentic loyalty among its audience.
+It’s all too easy for a utility company to appear non-human, but British Gas successfully utilizes social media to build brand trust among its audience by putting the focus on its employees and communities.

 In a world where mistrust is the norm, consumers not only want to know what brands stand for, they want brands to act on their beliefs.